What is a Holter Monitor and what does it do?

 - The technician first attaches the electrodes to your chest.
 If you have a hairy chest, he or she may shave some hair off to attach the electrodes firmly.

 - Once the electrodes are in place, the technician helps you put the Holter monitor on and explains how to take care of it.
-If you are having a 30 day event monitor, you will be asked to watch a short (5-8 minute) instructional video.

 - You can carry the monitor in a pocket or pouch, slung across your shoulders and neck like a purse or camera, or attach it to your waist.